Home › How Litigation Costs Behave > When costs continue after the outcome is already clearWhen costs continue after the outcome is already clear

 As a matter progresses, information develops and is tested over time.

-Together, these factors can reduce uncertainty.
 The likely direction of the matter may become more apparent.

-This does not necessarily change activity.
+That does not necessarily reduce activity.

-Procedural and preparatory steps continue in sequence, aligned to existing timetables.
+Procedural and preparatory steps may continue in sequence, aligned to existing timetables.

 Commitment formed over time

-Resources have been committed.
-Time has been invested.
 Strategies have been developed and partially executed.

-These prior steps shape what happens next.
+Those prior steps shape what happens next.

-Over time, these steps form a trajectory.
+Over time, those steps form a trajectory.

 Once that trajectory is established, it can be difficult to alter.